Alice in Wonderland: Simple Tasks Showing Complete Reasoning Breakdown in State-Of-the-Art Large Language Models: Confabulations and overconfident tone accompanying wrong answers

-In our experiments we observe frequent tendency of those tested models that show strong reasoning collapse and produce wrong answers for both AIW and AIW+ problems to generate at the same time persuasive sounding pseudo-explanations to back up their incorrect answers.
+\textbf{Confabulations.} In our experiments we observe frequent tendency of those tested models that show strong reasoning collapse and produce frequent wrong answers for AIW problem to generate at the same time persuasive sounding pseudo-explanations to back up their incorrect answers.
 We term here such pseudo-explanations confabulations, and present a selection of those as examples.

 Such confabulations can contain mathematical calculations or other logic-like expressions and operations that make little or absolutely no sense given the problem to be solved, see examples for Olmo-7B, Fig. \ref{fig:olmo_confab} and Command R+, Fig. \ref{fig:aiw_ex_command_r_confab}.